telerik/reporting-docs/using-reports-in-applications/display-reports-in-applications/winui-3-desktop-application/how-to-add-report-viewer-to-a-.net-5-application.md

-This article explains the steps needed to integrate the WinUI report viewer to a .NET 5 project.
+This article explains the steps needed to integrate the WinUI report viewer to a.NET 5 project.

 ## Prerequisites: